brevzin/cpp_proposals/2508_expose_format_string/expose-fmt-string.md

 Do the same for their uses in [format.fmt.string]{.sref} (renaming the clause to "Class template `basic_format_string`) and [format.functions]{.sref}.

 In [format.fmt.string]{.sref}, the member should still be exposition only.
-The full subclause should now read (the only change is the name of the class template, which no longer is exposition only):
+The full subclause should now read (the only changes are the name of the class template, which no longer is exposition only, and the new getter):

 ::: bq
 ```diff